-The focus of BSIP enhanced services will be to make services more attractive by aiming to make them 'turn-up-and-go' frequencies.
+The focus of BSIP enhanced services will be to make services more attractive by aiming to make them 'turn-up-and-go' frequencies or enhance routing to better serve communities.
 The focus of these will be key intercity routes, towns to city routes and key urban routes.
 In the medium term these corridors are likely to see enhanced infrastructure through the CRSTS Programme to reduce journey times and increase reliability.
 DRT feeder services also support corridor commercial services (see below)